 For example, any exterior doors and entrances should have the extra protection of a dead bolt, which should be strong steel and have a throw of at least an inch.
 Any double entryways should be secured in much the same way with a vertical deadbolt.

 Another great way to secure entrances and windows is through a security shutter system.
 These are ideal for locking down a property at times when it will be left vacant for some time too.
-However, even when in the house, shutters work very well in all sorts of areas, such as garages and yards.
+However, even when in the house, shutters like Industrial shutters work very well in all sorts of areas, such as garages and yards.

 Similarly, mesh grilles on windows can be extremely effective.
 With great solutions to ensure sensitive installation, you will only know the grilles are in place when being used.
 Ideal for in the warmer months too, they can secure a house fully even when the windows are left open for the refreshing breeze.